skolhustick/p/blog/the-only-way-to-blog.md

 And I never really cared about being 'discovered'.

 I could have always used a number of solutions.
-But it would be cool, if can hide behind a 'public' domain instead of my own.
+But it would be cool, if I can hide behind a 'public' domain instead of my own.

 But I didn't wanna deal with a CMS or a web text editor.
 So the solution was something to do with markdown.